 Soft inquiries, on the other hand, have no effect on your credit score.
 Your own inquiry into your credit report counts as one, but companies can conduct soft inquiries, too.
 Credit card companies who send you solicitations often do so after conducting one of these inquiries on you.
 Potential employers may pull one up when they're deciding whether to hire you.
 You don't have to request a loan or an account for a company to conduct a soft inquiry into your credit report.

 However, companies that conduct a soft inquiry don't see the same information that you do when you inquire.
 Companies performing soft inquiries for promotional purposes will see a very limited report and can see more information with a hard inquiry after they get your application for credit or your permission.
 However, companies are never entitled to see any soft inquiries conducted on your report.
 Only you can see who's performed soft inquiries and your own report in full (and a score, if you pay for it).

 Regardless of who sees what, the important thing is that you should feel free to check your own report without fear of hurting your score.
-For much more on credit and how to improve your score, explore the links on the next page.
+For much more on credit and how to improve your score, explore the links below.

 - AnnualCreditReport.com "About Us."
 AnnualCreditReport.com.
 [Jan.
 16, 2009] https://www.annualcreditreport.com/cra/helpabout

 - Federal Citizen Information Center.
 "Your Credit Scores."
 Pueblo.gsa.gov.
 Federal Citizen Information Center.
 [Jan.
 20, 2009] http://www.pueblo.gsa.gov/cic_text/money/creditscores/your.htm

 - Lankford, Kimberly.
 "Boost Your Score."
 Kiplinger.com.
 March 2006.
 [Jan.
 16, 2009] http://www.kiplinger.com/magazine/archives/2006/03/credit.html